- Map & Directions

-- sbəq̓ʷaʔ Park and Shoreline Habitat (formerly Terminal 108/Diagonal Park) is probably the best small boat take-out launch site on the Lower Duwamish Waterway (LDW).
+- sbəq̓ʷaʔ Park and Shoreline Habitat (formerly Terminal 108/Diagonal Park) is probably the best small boat launch site on the Lower Duwamish Waterway (LDW).
 Protected by a small indentation at the end of Diagonal Way, sbəq̓ʷaʔ Park offers plenty of parking and is notable as one of approximately 12 habitat mitigation areas along the LDW shoreline.
-It's a perfect site to watch tug boat activities or have a picnic lunch.
+It's a perfect site to watch tugboat activities or have a picnic lunch.
 Hours are from dawn to dusk.

 sbəq̓ʷaʔ Park and Shoreline Habitat

 Coast Salish uses and history

 sbəq̓ʷaʔ Park is located near the ancestral site of the Indigenous water-related place, c̓əqas (TSU-kas), “Something Muddy.”
 This site was where the original Duwamish River split into two major channels.
 This exact site was once on Mud Island, along the largest river channel called, xwEq3 (WHU-k).
-This area was rich in wildlife and fish habitat due to the intersection of river, tidal saltwater, land and marsh.
-Looking across the river, imagine back to the year 1900, where you would have been looking inland into a marshy island with a large eastern channel of the Duwamish River behind you, instead of in front as seen today.
+This area was rich in wildlife and fish habitat due to the intersection of river, tidal saltwater, land, and marsh.
+Looking across the river, imagine going back to the year 1900 when you would have been looking inland into a marshy island with a large eastern channel of the Duwamish River behind you instead of in front, as seen today.
 The largest of the branches into which the Duwamish River divides at its mouth, this area is known as tcE’btcEbid “Fir Trees on the Ground, Place for Harvesting Bark for Fuel (dry bark)”.

 Settler uses and history

-In the first decades of the 1900s the river and estuary was straightened and deepened to facilitate industrial uses.
-The land today in the approximate area, and half mile east, was created by filling in the Duwamish River channel and marsh extending east to Beacon Hill and west to the West Seattle peninsula.
+In the first decades of the 1900s, the river and estuary were straightened and deepened to facilitate industrial uses.
+The land today in the approximate area, and a half mile east, was created by filling in the Duwamish River channel and marsh extending east to Beacon Hill and west to the West Seattle peninsula.
 As a result, the land the park sits on is only about 100 years old.

 Industrial uses and history